Bismaamir368/CodeAlpha_CarPricePredictionWithMachineLearning/README.md

-# Car Price Prediction باستخدام Machine Learning
+# Car Price Prediction using Machine Learning
 This project predicts the selling price of a car using a Linear Regression model.
 The model is trained on historical car data and allows users to input car details to estimate its price.

 ---